QuadraticEmphasis18/Lilypots-Library/README.md

 [Mobile First - Part 4](assets/images/mobile-first%20part%204.png)
 [Mobile First - Part 5](assets/images/mobile-first%20part%205.png)
 [Mobile First - Part 6](assets/images/mobile-first%20part%206.png)
+I'm not exactly sure why or even how this massive circle has appeared.
+If I had more time I'd investigate this more thoroughly.
+Personally it doesn't look all that professional to me.
+If a client had made this for me I wouldn't be all that impressed even if these are minor errors and easy to fix.
+But then I am prone to nitpicking at my work and probably never truly satisfied with what I create.

 ## Tech/Framework used:
 # Languages: